Accepted papers should be revised to align with the journal's formatting requirements. Please follow these guidelines when revising your paper:

 Lay Summary

-The lay summary should concisely outline the article's focus and findings using non-technical language, making it accessible to non-experts.
+The lay summary should briefly explain the article's topic, objectives and, when applicable, its main findings or conclusions using non-technical language, making it accessible to non-experts.
 The lay summary should not exceed 200 words.
 Do not use citations, acronyms, or abbreviations.
 Refer to our Lay Summary Guidelines for more information.

 Section Headings